 Quetico Provincial Park is a large wilderness park in Northwestern Ontario, Canada, renowned for its excellent canoeing and fishing.
 This 4,760sqkm park shares its southern border with Minnesota's Boundary Waters Canoe Area Wilderness, which is part of the larger Superior National Forest.
 These large wilderness parks are often collectively referred to as the Boundary Waters or the Quetico-Superior Country.GeographyThe park includes over 2000 unofficial, unimproved wilderness campsites spread throughout more than 600 lakes.
 Canoeists require permit reservations and in-season may only enter the Quetico via six Ranger Stations which serve 21 specific entry points.
 It is possible to drive to three of these Ranger Stations: Dawson Trail, Atikokan, Lac La Croix.
 One must portage and paddle to Beaverhouse, and paddle or take a tow from an outfitter to Cache Bay or Prairie Portage.
 Drive-in camping is available only at the Dawson Trail campground; log cabins are also available to rent.Most of the southern half of the Park is a region known historically as "Hunter Island" (not a real island).HistoryIn 1909, an "Order in Council" by the Government of Ontario established the Quetico Forest Reserve.
 Early the same year, the United States federal government established the adjacent Superior National Forest and Superior Game Refuge, which eventually would become the Boundary Waters Canoe Area Wilderness.
-Quetico Provincial Park was created in 1913 through passage of the Provincial Parks Act, although road access wasn't built until 1954.Our Atikokan trip itinerary maker makes visiting Quetico Provincial Park and other Atikokan attractions simple, and helps you make a travel plan personal to you.
+Quetico Provincial Park was created in 1913 through passage of the Provincial Parks Act, although road access wasn't built until 1954.Quetico Provincial Park is just one of the many highlights you can arrange to see using our international travel planner, Atikokan Edition.

 Unable to display map at this time.
 Please try again later.